iredmail/docs/en_US/installation/0-pro.md

 !!! attention

-    - All accounts and passwords generated during deployment are stored in files under `/root/.iredmail/kv/` on your server, also organized in file `/root/iRedMail/iRedMail.tips`.
+    - All account passwords are generated randomly during deployment, stored in files under `/root/.iredmail/kv/` on your server, also organized in file `/root/iRedMail/iRedMail.tips`.
     - To migrate your existing iRedMail server to __iRedMail Pro__,